 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor's in IT at SNHU include:

-According to the U.S. Bureau of Labor Statistics, the number of jobs available for network and computer systems administrators is expected to increase by 12 percent through 2022.
-The median annual wage for network and computer systems administrators was $72,560 in May 2012.
-A BS in Information Technology with a concentration in Network and Telecommunications will position you well for a career in these fields.
+According to the U.S. Bureau of Labor Statistics, the number of jobs available for network and computer systems administrators is expected to increase by 6 percent through 2026.* The median annual wage for network and computer systems administrators was $79,700 in May 2016, according to the BLS.* A BS in Information Technology with a concentration in Network and Telecommunications will position you well for a career in these fields.

 The BS in Information Technologies degree program focuses on developing information technology skills but also gives you a foundation in business.
 You’ll gain the skills you need to take on management and leadership roles in your organization.